-Please click on the link below to see the Newsletter of January 2014:
+Please click on the link below to read the May 2017 Newsletter:

 NEW DATABASE AVAILABLE!

 Database on creep and shrinkage of concrete and concrete structures